adamstephensen/adamstephensen.blog/_posts/2019-03/2019-03-12-enterprise-bot-v4-workshop.md

   - Cognitive Services
 comments: true
 ---
-# Understanding the Enterprise Bot Template v4
+# Enterprise Bot Workshop Agenda (draft)

-This is a draft agenda for the bot workshops that Valeriia and I run with out customers.
+This is a draft agenda for the bot workshops that Valeriia and I run with our customers.

 I intend to flesh this out and improve it as we run more and more.